StaticPH/Userscripts/README.md

 Hide posts from arbitrary subreddits (unless specifically looking at them, of course).

-Only works for old.reddit.com, not www.reddit.com, because the not only does the latter use a DOM structure that makes it unsuitable for applying styles to entire post-elements by the CSS selector of the child element holding the subreddit, it _also_ commits the desktop (and frankly, even mobile) user-experience war-crime of infinite pagination (endless scrolling). **TLDR: Modern Reddit UI sucks, and supporting it would take more effort than I'm willing to put in to this for my own use.**
+Only works for old.reddit.com, not www.reddit.com, because not only does the latter use a DOM structure that makes it unsuitable for applying styles to entire post-elements by the CSS selector of the child element holding the subreddit, it _also_ commits the desktop (and frankly, even mobile) user-experience war-crime of infinite pagination (endless scrolling). **TLDR: Modern Reddit UI sucks, and supporting it would take more effort than I'm willing to put in to this for my own use.**

 [[Install]][raw-ORHS]